sagarjaink/apify-mcp-server/README.md

      }
     }
     ```
-    Alternatively, you can use the following command to select one or more Apify Actors:
+    Alternatively, you can use `actors` argument to select one or more Apify Actors:
     ```json
    {
     "mcpServers": {
       "actors-mcp-server": {
         "command": "npx",
         "args": [
-          "-y", "@apify/actors-mcp-serves",
+          "-y", "@apify/actors-mcp-server",
           "--actors", "lukaskrivka/google-maps-with-contact-details,apify/instagram-scraper"
         ],
         "env": {